-Work missed for unavoidable cause may be made up with the instructor's approval.
-Under no circumstances will absence for any reason excuse the student from completing all the work assigned in a given course.
-After an absence, it is the responsibility of the student to check with the instructor about the completion of missed assignments.
+Course work missed due to unavoidable cause may be made up with the instructor's approval.
+Under no circumstances will absences for any reason excuse the student from completing all the work assigned in a given course.
+After an absence, it is the responsibility of the student to consult with the instructor regarding the completion of missed assignments.